h8d13/ALFN---Alpine-Linux-For-Noobs/README.md

 Then I realized i was an idiot.
 So instead the source (apply changes) thing should go in the autorun (we mentionned above).

+So I believe the right way to do this is either setting env variables in the doas to share a shell or to autoimport the .profile files.

 ---